 Here’s how to make the cleanser:

 Mix 1 2/3 cups baking soda and 1/2 cup liquid soap in a bowl.
 Dilute with1/2 cup water and add 2 tablespoons of white vinegar.
 Stir the mixture with a fork until any lumps dissolve.
 Pour the liquid into a spray bottle.
 Shake well before using.
 Squirt on the area to be cleaned.
 Scrub with a nylon-backed sponge.
 Rinse off with water.
 Keep covered between uses.
-And use this to clean the germiest spots in your bathroom.

 Remove stains on the carpet